JGLee6/HoChunkSpelling/README.md

 # HoChunkSpelling
 Spell-checker for Ho-Chunk (Hoocąk)

 This Ho-Chunk spell checker uses the Symspell method [2] of a dictionary of only deletes modified from Peter Norvig’s spell checker [1].
+This repository does not include the source data files.

 ## References
 1. [How to write a spelling corrector][1]